Yucca gloriosa

-Yucca gloriosa is a species of flowering plant in the family Asparagaceae, native to the southeastern United States.
+Yucca gloriosa, also known as moundlily yucca or soft-tipped yucca, is a species of flowering plant in the asparagus family, native to the southeastern United States.
 Growing to 2.5 m, it is an evergreen shrub.
 It is widely cultivated as an ornamental for its architectural qualities, and has reportedly become established in warmer climates in the wild in various parts of the world.